+The group's current liabilities are more than the current assets.
 The financial position of the entity, its cash flows, liquidity position and borrowing facilities are described in the notes to the financial statements.
 In addition, the notes to the financial statements include the objectives, policies and processes for managing capital, the financial risk management objectives, details of its financial instruments, availability of borrowing facilities and its exposures to credit risk and liquidity risk.
-The group has financial resources in the form of undrawn borrowing facilities (Note 33E) together with some satisfactory arrangements with a number of customers, bankers and suppliers.
-The group also had net operating cash inflows in 2022 and 2021.
-The management has a reasonable expectation that the reporting entity has adequate resources to continue in operational existence for the near future.
+The group has financial resources in the form of undrawn borrowing facilities (Note 33E) together with certain satisfactory arrangements with a number of customers, bankers and suppliers.
+In addition, the group successfully refinanced a portion of its existing loans and secured an additional US\$20,498,000 investment loan to enhance the group's cash flows.
+The financial statements have been prepared on a going concern basis, which assumes that the group will be able to meet its obligations as and when they fall due in the next twelve months.
+Management has a reasonable expectation that the reporting entity has adequate resources to continue in operational existence for the near future.
+The group also had net operating cash inflows in 2023 and 2022.